 Hosted by the Schuyler County Partnership for Economic Development, the Clute Park project is the leading public project in the village’s New York State Downtown Revitalization Initiative.
 The project was funded by several grants from New York State, including those from the Department of State, Local, Waterfront Revitalization Program; Department of State DRI; and the Office of Parks, Recreation, and Historic Preservation.

 “This project comes with a unique set of challenges and requirements with four different grant funding sources, as well as a waterfront location.
 The winter winds off the lake give a new meaning to cold.
 Having a local partner in Welliver allowed this park to truly be a ‘community effort’ and that has been felt throughout the project.
 The team from Welliver has been responsive and creative to challenges that have arisen and a great partner in ensuring the project is progressing on budget and schedule.”

-“Clute Park is an unmatched natural resource within the Village and this transformational project will evolve the park into a year-round waterfront destination.
-The project will create a signature public amenity for the Village, by improving park assets, investing in family-oriented winter recreational amenities, and enhancing access to the region’s natural resources and recreational amenities, to promote year-round living and tourism.”
+“Clute Park is an unmatched natural resource within the Village and this transformational project evolves the park into a year-round waterfront destination.
+The project creates a signature public amenity for the Village, by improving park assets, investing in family-oriented winter recreational amenities, and enhancing access to the region’s natural resources and recreational amenities, to promote year-round living and tourism.”

 Kristin VanHorn, AICP, LEED GA – Schuyler County Planning Director